ONGC FC

-Oil and Natural Gas Corporation Football Club, also known as ONGC FC, was an Indian professional football club from Mumbai in Maharashtra, India.
-The club was affiliated with the Oil and Natural Gas Corporation.
-It has competed in the National Football League (India), later I-League, alongside the MDFA Elite League.
+Oil and Natural Gas Corporation Football Club (known simply as ONGC FC) was an Indian professional football club based in Mumbai.
+The club was an institutional arm of the Oil and Natural Gas Corporation (ONGC), and part of its multi-sports club.

+Nicknamed "The Oilmen", they competed in both the domestic top tiers National Football League, and I-League, alongside the regional competition named MDFA Elite League.
+The club also operated a non-professional football section that participates in regional corporate tournaments, including All-India Public Sector League.

 History

 2006–2010: I-League 2nd Division

 In 2006, the Oil and Natural Gas Corporation revived its football section and renamed it as ONGC F.C., in hope of expanding their involvement in Indian football, which included title sponsoring the old National Football League, Durand Cup and Nehru Cup.
+In 2007, ONGC reached final of the prestigious Bordoloi Trophy, in which they were beaten by Port Authority of Thailand 3–0 at the end.
 In their inaugural season in the I-League 2nd Division, the club finished on 6th place.
 After their first season, the club offered their players full-time contracts and higher salaries, as well as inducting youth sections.
 These changes helped the club finish on 5th place in the final round of the 2009 I-League 2nd Division, after topping the group stage.
 The next season would finally see ONGC get promoted, after the club won the 2010 I-League 2nd Division and went undefeated in the final round.
 It was the club's biggest achievement in domestic football.

 In 2010, Caetano Pinho became the head coach of ONGC and helped the team winning the I-League 2nd Division and qualified for the 2010–11 season of I-League.
 Unfortunately, after one season in the I-League, the club were relegated back into the 2nd Division and Pinho's job was on the line as ONGC were considering folding the club.
 Even Pinho himself said: "The club's poor showing had not gone down well with the management, who it was believed were even considering the most extreme of repercussions.
 For a company which supports 16 different disciplines of sports around the country, they had after all pumped in the maximum amount of money into the football club's coffers."